SoundScapeRenderer/ssr/doc/manual/issues.rst

 Resolved Issues
 ^^^^^^^^^^^^^^^

-SSR for Mac OS X: qt_menu.nib not found
+SSR for macOS: qt_menu.nib not found
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This was fixed in MacPorts, see https://trac.macports.org/ticket/37662.
 Thanks to Chris Pike!